SakkuCloud/sakku-docs/README.md

 ## Summary

-WordPress Themes for use as building sakku documentaions.Tested with WordPress 5.0+
+WordPress Theme for use as building sakku documentaions.Tested with WordPress 5.0+

 ## Installation Steps